top of page

 • Move items away from walls - Move furniture and storage away from the walls to enable inspectors to check baseboards and wall surfaces

-• Inform the inspector of problem areas - Share signs of termite activity you've noticed, such as blistered wood, mud tubes or discarded wings to helpfocus the inspection)
+• Inform the inspector of problem areas - Share signs of termite activity you've noticed, such as blistered wood, mud tubes, or discarded wings, to help focus the inspection.

 • Secure pets: Keep pets in a safe location away from inspection areas to prevent interference and ensure their safety.